specklesystems/speckle-server/packages/frontend/README.md

 Notes:

 - In **development** mode, the Speckle Server will proxy the frontend from `localhost:3000` to `localhost:8080`.
-If you don't see anything, ensure you've run `npm run serve` in the frontend package.
+If you don't see anything, ensure you've run `yarn serve` in the frontend package.

 - In **production** mode, the Speckle Frontend will be statically served by nginx (see the Dockerfile in the current directory).